relizaio/rearm-cli/README.md

   - **--tagkey** - Tag key to use for picking artifact (optional).
   - **--tagval** - Tag value to use for picking artifact (optional).
   - **--uptoversion** - Upper bound version to filter releases (optional).
 Returns latest release up to this version.
+  - **--cdx** - Output release in CycloneDX 1.6 format (optional).
+When set, returns a CycloneDX 1.6 BOM string instead of the default JSON object.

 ## 5. Use Case: Persist ReARM Credentials in a Config File